dineshreddy933/Automation-Exercise/README.md

-# Automation-Exercise
+# Automation-Exercise.
 End-to-End Test Automation Framework for Automation Exercise using Playwright, TypeScript, Page Object Model (POM), API Testing, Data-Driven Testing, Cross-Browser Testing, and CI/CD Integration.

-# Automation Exercise Test Automation Framework
+# Automation Exercise Test Automation Framework.

 This project is a scalable end-to-end test automation framework built using Playwright and TypeScript for the Automation Exercise website.
 The framework follows industry-standard practices such as Page Object Model (POM), data-driven testing, reusable utilities, and automated reporting.

-# Objectives
+# Objectives.

 * Automate critical user journeys of an e-commerce application.
 * Validate UI and API functionality.